Journal of West Indian Literature (JWIL) House Style Guide for Authors

 Raintaxi Review of Books, 2005.
 Online Edition. www.raintaxi.com/poetics-revelations-and-

 Please refer to https://owl.english.purdue.edu/owl/resource/747/08/ for more help with citing electronic sources.
-Please note that, with Web sources, the date of access (e.g., 8 August 2012) is needed in addition to the date of publication.
+Please note that, with web sources, the access date is now requested only if an online work lacks a publication date or if it no longer exists.
 MLA only requires the www. address, so eliminate all https:// when citing URLs.

 If the journal you are citing appears exclusively in an online format that does not make use of page numbers, use the abbreviation n. pag. to denote that there is no pagination for the publication.

 To cite an original work of visual art (a lithograph, painting, photograph, sculpture, etc.) in an institution such as a museum or in a private collection, follow this format:

 Provide the artist’s name, the title of the artwork in italics, the date of composition, and the medium of the piece.
 Finally, provide the name of the institution that houses the artwork followed by the location of the institution (if the location is not listed in the name of the institution, e.g. The Art Institute of Chicago).

 To cite an image/reproduction of a work of visual art from a print source, follow this format: